Build a CTO Website That Makes Technical Judgment Easy to Trust

 - Team scaling evidence and engineering leadership metrics

-- Stage-specific fit: pre-product, seed, Series A, scale
+- Stage-specific fit across pre-product, seed, Series A, and scale

-- Clear entry point to strategic technical conversation
+- A clear entry point to a strategic technical conversation

 Start with a concise draft, then sharpen your technical-to-business narrative as you learn where buyer confidence drops.